omni/tokenbridge-contracts/README.md

 - address of Home Bridge **Validators** address Proxy ( step# 1) `0x01`
 - Daily Limit in wei: Example `1000000000000000000` == 1 ether
 - Maximum Per Transaction Limit in wei: Example `100000000000000000` == 0.1 ether.
 Should be less than Daily Limit
+- Minimum Per Transaction Limit in wei: Example `10000000000000000` == 0.01 ether.
+Should be less than Daily Limit and less than MaxPerTx
 =====
 ## Foreign Deployment on Kovan
 =====